 About

-Mosson works as an attorney and lives in Maryland.
-He has an MA from The Johns Hopkins Writing Seminars, where he focused on English meter and attended on a teaching fellowship, and MFA in poetry from New England College.
+Mosson has an MA from The Johns Hopkins Writing Seminars, where he focused on English meter and attended on a teaching fellowship, and MFA in poetry from New England College.
 His writing and literary projects have received support from The Puffin Foundation of New Jersey, The Baltimore Office of Promotion and The Arts, and a research grant from the University of Baltimore.
+He author’s web site is here, of course, at www.ghmosson.com.

-If he had to choose coffee or tea, well, he would choose coffee, almost all of the time.
+Very importantly, if he had to choose coffee or tea, well, he would choose coffee, almost all of the time.
 If he had to choose coffee or ice cream, he’d still choose coffee most of the time.
-As said by Jack Gilbert, “We must admit there will be music despite everything.”
+Recently he experimented with waking up without a morning routine, and still found coffee at the top of the wild natural agenda.

 Contact